 The Board of Directors of the Company confirms that:

-Performance Evaluation of Board its Committees Directors and Chairman
+Performance Evaluation of Board its Committees and Directors

 Disclosure of Remuneration